devfacet/memcing/README.md

 * For issues see [Issues](https://github.com/cmfatih/memcing/issues)
 * For design goals and coding see [coding](https://github.com/cmfatih/coding)
-* memcing is 'originally' developed for an interview exam.
+* memcing is 'originally' developed for an interview code exercise.
 The requirements were; non-persistent, non-durable and supporting eviction.
-But later I have decided to continue...

 #### Implementations